 Bad news for 1.9m homeowners on variable rates

-It will also have a big impact on homeowners on variable rates.
+A rate rise has a big impact on homeowners with variable rates.
 Around 1.9m homeowners - about a fifth of all mortgage holders - are on a variable-rate deal.
 Of those, about 800,000 are on a tracker deal with the rest stuck on a standard variable rate (SVR), which tends to be the highest rate charged by a lender.